smv1999/CompetitiveProgrammingQuestionBank/README.md

 # 🎯💻Competitive Programming Question Bank🏆🏅
 This repository contains all the popular competitive programming questions.
-The Programming language used for demonstration is the C Language and C++.\
+The Programming language used for demonstration is the C Language, C++ and Java.\
  ![alt text](https://raw.githubusercontent.com/smv1999/CompetitiveProgrammingQuestionBank/master/General%20Questions/mainimage.png)

 ## Popular Questions: